pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 --Dale Carnegie

 "If we approach the other person with our fists doubled, this will only lead the other person to double his fists twice as fast.
 If instead we come to him and say 'Why don't we sit down and talk this through so we can understand why we disagree?', we're likely to find that we're actually not so far apart after all, and that the points on which we differ are few, and the ones on which we agree are many."
 --Dale Carnegie

+"If you tell me how you get your feeling of importance, I'll tell you what you are.
+That determines your character."
+--Dale Carnegie

 "We accept the love we think we deserve."